stephenmcd/gnotty/README.rst

 with.
 The following steps should get you started:

   * Create a Django project with Gnotty installed, using the steps described above under `Django Integration`.
-  * Add `django-registration` to your Django project, which will add sign-up and login pages to your project.
+Take a look at the ``example_project`` directory within Gnotty, which contains a working Django project with Gnotty configured.
-  * Install an IRC server such as `ngIRCd`. ngIRCd can be installed on both Linux or OSX with a single command (this works great for local development on OSX).
+  * Install an IRC server such as `ngIRCd <http://ngircd.barton.de/>`_. ngIRCd can be installed on both Linux or OSX with a single command (this works great for local development on OSX).
 Be sure to configure ngIRCd to only allow local connections, so that only Gnotty can connect to it.

 With the above setup, all that is then needed are the following Gnotty settings configured in your Django project's ``settings.py``